Webcretaire/5IF_Spark_MLlib/README.md

 The execution time are stored in a file in a folder called ```out```, and the models in a ```models``` folder for the learning algorithms (both folders must exist before starting the scripts).

-The error of the clustering was computed using the Within Set Sum of Squared Errors methods (and then divided by the dataset size in the graphs).
+The quality of the clustering was computed using the Within Set Sum of Squared Errors method (this error was divided by the dataset size in the graphs).

 ## Architecture and results